kamst01/brevard_pools/index.md

 **Our expectations**

-Our only expectation is that the equipment is up to date on repairs and if we suspect a leak we take proper actions to have it repaired.
+Our only expectation is that the equipment is up to date on repairs and is running properly. if we suspect a leak we take proper actions to have it repaired.

 **About Brevard Pool Care**